silnrsi/smith/README.md

 This will run the latest version of smith in your local image store and run it with the absolute path (or docker volume) `$WORKSPACE` mapped to `/smith` inside, and an interactive bash session (the `-it` options).
 The `--rm` makes the container ephemeral.
-The image accepts an environment variable for customisation of the container at runtime:
-  `BUILDER`: (default: 1000)
-    Used to control the UID of the `builder` user created in the container for interactive use.
-This is useful when your UID on the host isn't 1000 already, and ensures that files created in the /smith volume are owned and accessible by the user who started the container.

 NOTE: there is now a script helper called anvil.
-This is a shell script which drive the compose feature.
+This is a shell script to drive the compose feature more easily.
 Take a look at the script and the docker-compose.yml file to adjust the volume mapping to your local folder structure.

 for macOS and Ubuntu users: